mongodb-university/laravel-quickstart/README.md

-If you need to create a MongoDB Atlas deployment, see the [Create a MongoDB Deployment](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/quick-start/create-a-deployment) step of the Quick STart.
+If you need to create a MongoDB Atlas deployment, see the [Create a MongoDB Deployment](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/quick-start/create-a-deployment) step of the Quick Start.

 If you already have a MongoDB Atlas deployment, see the [Create a Connection String](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/quick-start/create-a-connection-string)